tacosontitan/tacosontitan/README.md

 > Hello World: Hello world!

 ## 🎨 Design Patterns
-I've implemented plenty of design patterns in my carreer; you can find solid, easy to follow examples of the following design patterns within this repository.
+I've implemented plenty of design patterns in my carreer, but the one thing that always bothered me was a lack of demonstrations that related to junior or intermediate knowledge levels.
+As a result, I've intentionally implemented several design patterns with entry level use-cases.

 - [Chain of Responsibility](modules/personal/chain-of-responsibility)